pyh1998/Azul/README.md

 ## Game setup

-Each player has their own board on which they will play.
+Each player has their own board on which they will playerState.
 Each board contains:
 - five storage *rows*;
 - a *Floor* area; and
 - a *Mosaic* area.